billiraheem/wexaAI/README.md

 npm run seed
 ```

 This creates 117 nodes (18 agents, 16 workflows, 51 tasks, 18 systems, 8 pipelines, 6 departments) with dense relationships.
-The script is idempotent — safe to re-run.
+The script is idempotent so it is safe to re-run.

 ### 4. Run the Application